-Heather O’Brien, a Higganum native, has been attending MxCC since 2010 with a major in Broadcast-Cinema.
+Heather O’Brien, a Higganum native attended MxCC with a major in Broadcast-Cinema.
 She decided to attend Middlesex out of high school because she wanted to save money and she wasn’t exactly sure what she wanted to do.
 Heather began as a general studies major, signing up for whatever classes interested her until she found her passion: Broadcast-Cinema.

 She decided to switch her major because of the Introduction to Broadcast class taught by John-Paul Kelly, an adjunct who works for ESPN.
 Once she got more involved with the department, she began working at MxCC as a work-study student signing out equipment,

 tutoring, operating the Mac lab and answering phones.
-During her time as a work-study student, Heather was able to work very closely with Peter Galgano, media associate, who she says bends over backwards for MxCC students.
+During her time as a work-study student, Heather was able to work very closely with Peter Galgano, media associate, who she says he would bend over backwards for MxCC students.

-After coming to MxCC, Heather was very surprised to see what great equipment and studios the Broadcast-Cinema department had.
+After coming to MxCC, Heather was very surprised to see what great equipment and studios the Center for New Media department had.
 Heather believes that MxCC was definitely a great choice.
-Between the teachers always here to help, the access to equipment and their teaching methods, she has loved every minute of being here.
+Between the teachers always here to help, the access to equipment and their teaching methods, she loved every minute while she attended.

-Heather will graduate at the end of this semester and she plans to go to Eastern Connecticut State University to earn her bachelor’s degree in broadcasting and minor in music.
-After college, Heather hopes to someday own her own business in event videography or work for competition shows or talks shows, such as The Voice or Live with Kelly & Michael.
+Heather graduated in 2014.
+After college, Heather hopes to someday own her own business in event videography or work for competition shows or talks shows, such as The Voice or Live with Kelly & Ryan.